Liquid–liquid extraction: Separation factors

 The separation factor is one distribution ratio divided by another; it is a measure of the ability of the system to separate two solutes.
 For instance, if the distribution ratio for nickel (DNi) is 10 and the distribution ratio for silver (DAg) is 100, then the silver/nickel separation factor (SFAg/Ni) is equal to DAg/DNi = SFAg/Ni = 10.

-Decontamination factor

-This is used to express the ability of a process to remove a contaminant from a product.
-For instance, if a process is fed with a mixture of 1:9 cadmium to indium, and the product is a 1:99 mixture of cadmium and indium, then the decontamination factor (for the removal of cadmium) of the process is 0.11 / 0.01 = 11.